wearerequired/required-google-analytics/README.md

 Add you property ID at Settings > Reading > Google Analytics.

+## Disable Analytics for opted-out users

+The plugin provides a function to let users [opt out of Google Analytics measurement](https://developers.google.com/analytics/devguides/collection/gtagjs/user-opt-out).
+If the function `window.requiredGADoOptOut()` is called a `ga-opted-out` item is stored in the local browser storage and the `window` property `window['ga-disable-PROPERTY_ID']` will be set to `true`.

+Example:

+	<a href="#" onclick="requiredGADoOptOut();return false">Opt-out from Google Analytics for this site.</a>

 ## Support for analytics.js (Universal Analytics)

 Starting with version 2.0 the plugin enqueues [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs/).
 If you need support for analytics.js you can continue using the 1.x branch.